 Why are KitchenAid bowls so expensive?

 KitchenAid bowls are built to last and therefore are more expensive than some of their cheaper competitors.
 For example, the ceramic bowls are lined with titanium to make them more durable, so you can’t always see the extra expense, but they stand the test of time.
+Not all mixer bowls on the market will be able to last as long as KitchenAid bowls.

 Will a 5 quart bowl fit a 4.5 quart KitchenAid mixer?